1960/61 SEASON REVIEW

 City were still 5th in the league after beating Leicester 3-1 at Maine Road.
 As The Blues played their first game in the new cup competition, the League Cup, City beat Stockport 3-0 at Maine Road.

 Back in the league City lost again on their travels losing 4-2 at Everton, however at home they won again 4-0 against Blackburn.
+The board were then persuaded to spend £17,500 on St Mirren’s Gerry Baker, who would be the first American to play for City.

 After a fair start to the season the Blues then went into freefall losing seven games on the trot; first they lost 3-1 at Bolton, then were beaten 2-1 at Maine Road by West Ham, then a visit to Stamford Bridge ended in a 6-3 mauling by Chelsea.